adammy/adammy/README.md

 - Kotlin

 ### My Most Famous Quotes
-- "Optimism never shipped good software"
+- "Optimism never shipped good software.
+Pessimism never shipped software."
-- "Pessimism never shipped software"
 - "Why do I have to throw an error?
 I'd prefer to yeet it."
 - "Doing discover on how Web 6.9 might work."
 - "You all complain about PHP, but one of the best websites uses it.
 Guess which one?"